Kayn-Pleiades/password-generator/README.md

 Goal for this commit: validate that at least one character type was selected.
 I did this by making sure that at least on of the character types is true/has a value of 1.

+### Commit 9: Password Generation
+Goal for this commit: To randomly generate a string that matches the criteria.
+I got it working, but if I try to generate a 2nd password without refreshing, it includes "undefined" at the start of the string.
+I fixed this by resetting the password variable everytime the process restarts.

 ## credits

 Discussion on how to call a function within that same fuction https://stackoverflow.com/questions/2940862/javascript-how-to-restart-a-function-from-inside-it
+Useful reference on how to generate a string of random numbers: https://stackoverflow.com/questions/1349404/generate-random-string-characters-in-javascript